 - Text rewriting tailored to different apartment categories.

-- If you're a large realty office with a strong brand wanting multi-platform presence (Instagram, TikTok, LinkedIn).
+- If you're a large realty office with a strong brand already investing in multi-platform presence (Instagram, TikTok, LinkedIn) — and the Groups are already covered.

-- If you're a content marketer, not just listing-poster.
+- If you're a content marketer, not just a listing-poster.

 - If you have a marketing team of several people needing shared access.

-But for posting apartments to Facebook Groups — Hootsuite is not the right tool.
+But for posting apartments to Facebook Groups — the heart of any realtor's work — Hootsuite is simply not the tool.
+For that, there's BuzzPost.

 Why BuzzPost is the right choice for Israeli real estate